ready, set, camp!

 Mail to Us

 67 E. Madison Street, Suite 1905

 contacting your camper

 We encourage you to write to your camper frequently using your CampMinder account.
-Info on using the CampMinder mail service will be emailed to you prior to camp.
+Click here for info on using the CampMinder mail service.
 You should expect your campers to write one letter home every week.

 We welcome you to be in touch with Parent Liaison Robin Rubenstein if you receive a letter with concerning information.
 Please contact her at firstname.lastname@example.org or call 715-479-4400.

 Please address all mail to campers as follows:

 3390 Ramah Circle

 All packages and letters sent to campers must clearly display: a) your camper’s name, b) bunk number and c) your return address.

 If you’d like to send a package to your child, please send non-food items such as books, magazines, games, a stuffed animal or a disposable camera.
 Campers open packages in the office with a staff member, and food and other prohibited items will be confiscated.